 (7) The WAPC may recover the costs incurred by the WAPC in exercising the powers in subsection (6) from the person who did not obey as a debt in a court of competent jurisdiction.

+[Section 38 amended by No. 43 of 2005 s.
+53(13).]

 Division 7 — Miscellaneous

 39. Planning Minister’s powers to ensure environmental conditions are met